 To assess the alignment of its assets with the European taxonomy, SCOR Investment Partners relies on data collected by ISS ESG.
-The data used is that provided by the companies themselves.
+The data used is either provided by the companies themselves or estimated by ISS ESG.

 For all asset classes invested in, SCOR Investment Partners encourages companies and projects to publish their percentage of alignment with the European taxonomy and integrates this into the global analysis.